American ginseng: Taxonomy

 Panax quinquefolius was described as Aureliana canadensis by the French ethnologist and naturalist Joseph-François Lafitau in 1718.
 As a Jesuit missionary in New France, Lafitau discovered ginseng near Montreal in 1716.
 In his search for a specimen, Father Lafitau enlisted the help of the Iroquois by showing them a published botanical illustration of gin-seng, a Chinese name for a plant now known as Panax ginseng.
 The Iroquois referred to American ginseng as garent-oguen, which means "resembles man" or "a man's thigh" in Iroquoian language.

 Aureliana canadensis was further described by the English naturalist Mark Catesby in 1747.
 Catesby published a color illustration of a live specimen transplanted from Pennsylvania to the garden of English botanist Peter Collinson in Peckham.
 Aureliana canadensis Lafitau ex Catesby is an invalid name since it was published prior to 1 May 1753 (Art.13.1 ICN 2018).

 The Swedish botanist Carl Linnaeus validly described Panax quinquefolium in 1753, but the name was later corrected to Panax quinquefolius.
 Linnaeus placed Aureliana canadensis Lafitau ex Catesby in synonymy with Panax quinquefolius, citing both Lafitau [1718] and Catesby [1747].
 Its type specimen, designated in 1991, was reportedly collected by Pehr Kalm near Quebec in 1749.
 The specific epithet quinquefolius means "five-leaved", which refers to the typical number of leaflets per leaf.

 Etymology

-The name ginseng derives from the Chinese herbalism term, jen-shen.
+The name ginseng ultimately derives from the Chinese herbalism term, rénshēn.
 Other Chinese names are huaqishen (花旗参 (花旗參, huāqíshēn, Flower Flag ginseng)) or xiyangshen (西洋参 (西洋參, xīyángshēn, west ocean ginseng)).

 The genus name "Panax" is derived from the Greek 'Panakos' (panacea), in reference to the supposed benefits attributed to the herb.
 The specific epithet "quinquefolius" means five-leaved.